RyanMullins/Geog461W.SP2014.Labs/Demos/Animation/readme.md

 ```

 One thing I have not covered is how to handling looping in your animation.
 This is a slightly difficult task, as it depends greatly on the data you use in you app.
-Generally, the easiest way to handle this is to create another variable, _maxCounter_, and set that variables value to the highest allowable time step for the counter.
+Generally, the easiest way to handle this is to create another variable, _maxCounter_, and set that variable's value to the highest allowable time step for the counter.
 Then you change the code in the **updateUI**() function to account for the looping conditions.
 A simple example:

 ```JavaScript